jmcooper/angular-hogwarts-tdd-kata/README.md

 ---

 TODO
  - Add message to registration response
  - Story about not allowing double time w/o time-turner
  - Make shorting hat random story (currently it is sorting everyone into Hufflepuff)

-Obvsersations on Kay's run through
+Observations on Kay's run through

 Putting code into wrong class